 HMW-IAMF#4, HMW-IAMF#7, and HMW-IAMF#8 will address risks from oil and natural gas resource facilities through regulatory compliance and the establishment of safety standards to address risks associated with these facilities.
-HMW-IAMF#4 requires that the contractor prepare and implement a CMP with provisions for identification, treatment, and disposal for potential hazardous materials associated with oil and natural gas facilities that could exist within the construction area.
-HMW-IAMF#7 requires the contractor to comply with applicable federal and state regulations pertaining to hazardous materials sites, such as RCRA, CERCLA, the Hazardous Materials Release Response Plans and Inventory Law, and the Hazardous Waste Control Act.
+HMW-IAMF#4 requires the Authority or its design contractor to develop an SMP that provides requirements for the contractor to prepare and implement a CMP with provisions for identification, treatment, and disposal for potential hazardous materials associated with oil and natural gas facilities that could exist within the construction area.
+HMW-IAMF#7 requires the contractor to comply with applicable federal and state regulations pertaining to hazardous materials sites, such as those implementing RCRA, CERCLA, the Hazardous Materials Release Response Plans and Inventory Law, and the Hazardous Waste Control Law.
 Lastly, HMW-IAMF#8 requires the contractor to comply with the State Water Resources Control Board Construction Clean Water Act Section 402 General Permit conditions and requirements for transport, labeling, containment, cover, and other BMPs for storage of hazardous materials during construction.

 SS-IAMF#4 will require the inspection of abandoned and active oil wells within 200 feet of the HSR tracks to identify any such risks posed by such wells, as described in Section 3.11, Safety and Security.
 Also, discussed in Section 3.9, Geology, Soils, and Seismicity, and Paleontological Resources, GEO-IAMF#3 (Gas Monitoring) will require the contractor to prepare a CMP incorporating gas monitoring into construction BMPs.
-Hazards related to potential migration of hazardous gases due to the presence of known oil and gas fields can be reduced or eliminated by following strict federal and State Occupational Safety and Health Administration regulatory requirements for excavations, and by consulting with other agencies as appropriate, including the California Division of Oil, Gas, and Geothermal Resources, regarding known areas of concern to assess known hazardous gases in the presence of oil and gas fields.
+Hazards related to potential migration of hazardous gases due to the presence of known oil and gas fields can be reduced or eliminated by following federal and State Occupational Safety and Health Administration regulatory requirements for excavations, and by consulting with other agencies as appropriate, including the California Geologic Energy Management Division, regarding known areas of concern to assess known hazardous gases in the presence of oil and gas fields.
 Practices will include using safe and explosion-proof equipment during construction and testing for gases regularly.
 Installation of passive or active gas venting systems, gas collection systems, and active monitoring systems and alarms will be required in underground construction areas and facilities where subsurface gases are present.
 Installing gas-detection systems can monitor the effectiveness of these systems.

 SS-IAMF#4 will require the inspection of abandoned and active oil wells that could pose risks to the six Build Alternatives.
-GEO-IAMF#3 and HMW-IAMF#4 will require that the CMP set forth procedures to be followed by construction personnel regarding the potential disturbance of undocumented contamination associated with oil and natural gas resources or facilities.
+GEO-IAMF#3 and HMW-IAMF#4 will require that the CMP set forth procedures to be followed by construction personnel regarding the potential disturbance of known, suspected, and anticipated contamination associated with oil and natural gas resources or facilities.
 Adherence to these procedures would reduce the potential for spills, explosions, or other hazards.
 HMW-IAMF#6 and HMW-IAMF#8 will regulate the storage, transportation, and disposal of petroleum contamination.
 With implementation of these IAMFs, construction of each of the six Build Alternatives would not create a significant hazard to the construction workers, the public, or the environment resulting from conditions that involve the release of hazardous materials at oil and natural gas facilities.
 In conclusion, there would not be a significant hazard to the public or the environment for the Refined SR14, SR14A, E1, E1A, E2, and E2A Build Alternatives.
 Therefore, CEQA does not require any mitigation.